 - Yoga Club meets in the library’s downstairs meeting room at 5:30 p.m. on Mondays.

-- Mountain Music Slow Jam will meet from 3:00 – 5:00 p.m. on January 6 and 20 in the downstairs meeting room.
+- Mountain Music Slow Jam will meet from 3:00 – 5:00 p.m. on February 3 and 17 in the downstairs meeting room.
 Get together with other musicians and jam.
 Songs are explained as to timing, breaks, etc… and played in slow time.
 Designed for beginners, all skill levels are welcome.

-- The Community Drum Circle meets at 5:30 p.m. on January 9 and 23.
+- The Community Drum Circle meets at 5:30 p.m. on February 13 and 27.
 Join the celebration of drums, while exploring the soul and spirit of music!